voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.

 >The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
-With one request you can verify how promotion tiers and voucher codes affect the customer's cart.
+With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Publishing a voucher code in a wandering customer scenario

-In this scenario a customer is going to receive a voucher code during their visit in the store.
+In this scenario, a customer is going to receive a voucher code during their visit to the store.
 The distribution will trigger after the specific action takes place.

 ![Customer experience in Voucherify case 3](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_3.png "Customer experience in Voucherify case 3")

-Step 1: The customer visits your store, adds products to the cart but does not go to checkout for a while.
+Step 1: The customer visits your store and adds products to the cart but does not go to checkout for a while.

->During the shopping process there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

 Step 2: Publications - The publication is triggered to give a customer the coupon code to encourage them to finish the purchase.